by Derek Davis and Argel Sabillo

 Borne from the frustration and struggles of keeping tax receipts, Tabby Tax is a mobile application that allows you to connect your credit cards and “swipe” if the expenses are for personal or professional purposes.
 Tabby is free to download and try, to learn more, their website is here.

-3. Understand the Tax Forms and Implications
+3. Understand the tax forms and implications

 The two most important forms for 1099ers to be aware of (outside of your 1040) is your Schedule C and Schedule SE.
 The Schedule C is where you report your 1099 income and respective losses.
 The Schedule SE is used to calculate your self-employment taxes.
 As a 1099 independent contractor, you will be required to pay self-employment tax AND personal income tax.
 Often times, this will come as a huge surprise to independent contractors who have not been planning for taxes year-round.

-4. It Pays to Save
+4. It pays to save

-Find the right accountant who specializes in your type of work.
+Find the right accountant who specializes in your type of work!
 Tax preparation fees are tax deductible so it is important to spend a little extra money to find the right person to do your work.
 There are several great free tax deduction tips on the Shared Economy CPA website.

 Often times, it is easy to pick a tax preparer based on the price alone.
 This can get troublesome once you realize how much taxes are due at the end of the year.
-When picking a tax preparer, ask them about their previous work experience and the types of clients they’ve worked with.
+When picking a tax preparer, ask them about their previous work experience and the types of clients they’ve worked on.
 If you’re feeling suspicious about their qualifications, it’s better to pass than potentially pay more taxes than are necessary.

 5. Estimated Taxes

 If you are expected to owe more than $1,000 in taxes at the end of the year and your expected withholding is not enough to cover your tax liability from last year or 90 percent of your tax due this year (whichever is smaller), you are expected to pay estimated taxes throughout the year at four different intervals.
 But if your total tax covering a 12-month period last year was zero, then you are not required to pay estimated taxes.
-For your reference, here is the form that you will be expected to fill out to complete your estimated taxes.
+For your reference, here is the form **LINK*** that you will be expected to fill out to complete your estimated taxes.
 The penalties for not paying estimated taxes can range from 6 to 8 percent so it’s important to make sure that you’re in compliance to avoid any unnecessary penalties.